TheRIS0/Event-Management-Backend/README.md

 ## Key Components

-* Controllers: Handle incoming HTTP requests and return responses.
+- Controllers: Handle incoming HTTP requests and return responses.
-* Models: Represent the data and business logic.
+- Models: Represent the data and business logic.
-* Migrations: Manage the database schema.
+- Migrations: Manage the database schema.
-* Seeders: Seed the database with initial data.
+- Seeders: Seed the database with initial data.

 ## API Endpoints

 The backend provides the following API endpoints:

-*GET /api/events: Fetch all events.
+-GET /api/events: Fetch all events.

-*POST /api/events: Create a new event.
+-POST /api/events: Create a new event.

-*GET /api/events/{id}: Fetch details of a single event.
+-GET /api/events/{id}: Fetch details of a single event.

-*PUT /api/events/{id}: Update an event.
+-PUT /api/events/{id}: Update an event.

-*DELETE /api/events/{id}: Delete an event.
+-DELETE /api/events/{id}: Delete an event.

-*POST /api/events/{id}/comments: Post a comment to an event.
+-POST /api/events/{id}/comments: Post a comment to an event.

-*GET /api/events/{id}/comments: Fetch all comments for an event.
+-GET /api/events/{id}/comments: Fetch all comments for an event.

-*DELETE /api/events/{id}/comments/{commentId}: Delete a comment.
+-DELETE /api/events/{id}/comments/{commentId}: Delete a comment.

-*POST /api/events/{id}/attendance: Confirm attendance for an event.
+-POST /api/events/{id}/attendance: Confirm attendance for an event.

-*DELETE /api/events/{id}/attendance: Decline attendance for an event.
+-DELETE /api/events/{id}/attendance: Decline attendance for an event.

 ## Usage